FarsetLabs/farsetlabs.github.io/about/coronavirus_return_policy.md

 - It will be left to the discretion and good sense of individual members to decide whether they can continue to work from home or need to use the space.
 - All members will be required to complete and sign an online Pre-Return form which indicates their agreement with these guidelines.
 This must be done before they can return to the space.

-If you wish to return to the space at this time, you must contact Andrew Bolster by email ([bolster@farsetlabs.org.uk](mailto:bolster@farsetlabs.org.uk)) to notify him of your intention to return.
+If you wish to return to the space at this time, you must contact Art Knipe by email ([art@farsetlabs.org.uk](mailto:art@farsetlabs.org.uk)) to notify him of your intention to return.
 You will then be asked to fill in a Pre-Return Disclaimer, after which you will be given new access control codes.

 **Do not return to the space if you have not already digitally signed the pre-return disclaimer as you will not be permitted in the building**

 ## Guidelines For Access To Farset Labs During Ongoing Covid-19 Restrictions

 It is anticipated that social distancing restrictions will remain in place for some time.
-In order to respect these restrictions and to ensure the levels of cleanliness required to prevent infection members will be expected to adhere to the following guidelines.
+In order to respect these restrictions and to ensure the levels of cleanliness required to prevent infection members will be expected to adhere to the following guidelines;

 - If you are showing any of the known symptoms of COVID-19, please follow government guidelines on self-Isolating, and **do not come to the space**
 - **If you become symptomatic or test positive for COVID-19 and have accessed Farset Labs please notify one of the Labs trustees.** It may be necessary to notify other members if there is a chance you have been in close proximity to them.
 This can be done without disclosing your identity if you wish